 • Middle notes: violet, rose

-• Base notes: amber, oakmoss, labdanum, patchouli, musk
+• Base notes: ambergris, oakmoss, labdanum, patchouli, musk

 Sweet jars, or potpourri jars as we call them today often contained a mixture of dried flowers and spices, including rose, orange blossom, orris root, cinnamon, cloves, lavender, verbena, geranium, bay leaves, myrtle leaves, syringa blossoms, violet, carnation, nutmeg, lemon thyme, marjoram, benzoin, storax, Seville oranges stuck with cloves, jasmine, angelica root, laurel leaves, balm of Gilead, frankincense, myrrh, patchouli leaves, bergamot, mace, peppermint, sandalwood, heliotrope, mignonette, rosemary, allspice, anise, musk, and other flowers and herbs.